ZipovUA/bddApiTestFrameworkCreator/README.md

 	| some field3			| exists 		| true		  |
 	| Some field4 		| more then 		| current value |

-# the same as previous, but for arrays
 Then I see that for “field name” field each element in response should match to such requirements
 	| Field Name			| assertion method 	| value 	  |
 	| some field1			| equals 		| current value |